florianbeck/WordPress-tags-like-meta-box/README.md

 `ID` specifies the name custom field name for your data.
 `nice_name` is the name which is displayed to the user.
 `screen`, `context` and `priority` can be used with the parameters described in the [add_meta_box()](https://developer.wordpress.org/reference/functions/add_meta_box/)-reference.
-`howto` adds an custom explanation.
+`howto` adds an explanation.
+`nojstext` adds an explanation if there's no javascript.